 Arsenal | GW7-GW11

 Arsenal’s GW7–11 swing is one of the season’s best.
-After navigating Nottingham Forest, Manchester City, and Newcastle, they hit their prime: West Ham (H), Burnley (A), Sunderland (A), with Fulham and Palace in between.
+After a stellar performance against Nottingham Forest – Manchester City, and Newcastle remain before they hit their prime: West Ham (H), Burnley (A), Sunderland (A), with Fulham and Palace in between.

 This five-week run is the perfect entry.
 Viktor Gyökeres (£9.0m) could explode.
 Saka’s injury timeline should be clearer soon.
 Eberechi Eze should also be more integrated by then after his £80m move.

 Key Considerations: Gyökeres brings penalty threat and could challenge Saka.
 Monitor Saka’s return closely.
-Declan Rice (£6.5m) is a safe route into the attack.
+Declan Rice (£6.5m) is a safe route into the attack (prone to rotation now).
 Defensively, Raya, Gabriel, and the full-backs (Timber, Calafiori) have impressed.

 Chelsea | GW9-GW16

 Key Considerations: João Pedro has stood out.
-Despite Cole Palmer’s late departure in GW2, performances have remained dominant.
 Caicedo has been a quiet star, topping DefCon in two games.
 The defence looks strong – Chalobah and Cucurella are worth serious thought.
-Estavio looks promising in Palmer’s absence.
+Palmer was back and marked his name straight to score-sheet.

 Man City | GW6-GW8 & GW13 Onwards